dhatawesomedude/ledger/README.md

 ## ledger

-Express-js application that generates ledgers for leases.
+Express-js application that generates ledgers for leases

 ## Requirements